 - Allow the glacé to cool to room temperature, then refrigerator for six to 24 hours.

-- To prepare the citrus filling, refrigerate a mixing bowl and the condensed milk at least 30 minutes before beginning.
+- Speaking of refrigeration, chill a mixing bowl and the condensed milk at least 30 minutes before preparing the citrus filling.

-- Combine the warm water and gelatin in a bowl to allow to soften, about five minutes.
+- To start the filling, combine the warm water and gelatin in a small bowl to soften, about five minutes.

 - Once softened place over low heat or microwave on low power for 15 to 30 seconds to dissolve the gelatin.
 Set aside.